 Dr Mark Tupper

-I am a Senior Teaching Fellow (Marine Biology) at the University of Portsmouth.
+I am the Associate Head, Global Engagement and Education Partnerships within the School of Biological Sciences at the University of Portsmouth.
 I am a strong proponent of research-based teaching and have an active research programme.

 My research focuses on coral reef fish ecology and the conservation and management of coral reefs and reef fisheries.

 I am affiliated with the Social-Ecological Research Frontiers (SERF) Working Group – a global, multidisciplinary collaboration of ecologists and social scientists focused on coral reef conservation.
 My previous research includes major discoveries, such as the identification of essential nursery habitat for Atlantic cod.